mauricio-bs/pedallings/README.md

 1. Fork this repository.
 2. Create a new branch: `git checkout -b <branch_name>`
 3. Make your changes and confirm: `git commit -m '<commit_message>'`
-4. Send to the original branch: `git push origin MoneyConverter / <local>`
+4. Send to the original branch: `git push origin pedallings / <local>`
 5. Create a pull request.

 ## 🤝 Collaborators